rjsears/chia_plot_manager/README.md

 <h2>Chia Famer Node</h2>

 ```
-Ubuntu 20.04 LTS VM running on Proxmox
+Ubuntu 20.04.3 LTS VM running on Proxmox
 ```

-My extra drive chassis are empty right now, but as you can see from my drive layout and mounting strategy above, it is super easy to add more drives.
+My extra drive chassis are empty right now, but as you can see from my drive layout and mounting the strategy above, it is super easy to add more drives.

 <br><hr>

 ### <a name="changelog"></a>Changelog
+<b>V0.991 2023-08-22</b>
+   - Created farmer_health_check.py to monitor the status of the farmer and force a reboot if it fails.
+   - Updated coin_monitor.py to support Chia version 1.8.2

 <b>V0.99 2023-07-22</b>
    - Updated to support new logging format for reports (current through 1.8.2)